ostelco/ostelco-ios-client/README.md

 - [x] Shows login screen when opening app and is not logged in
 - [x] Shows home screen when opening app and is loggd in
 - [x] Shows login screen when opening app and auth token has expired
-- [ ] Shows login screen if request to ostelco API returns 401 - Unauthorized
+- [x] Use refresh token or show login screen if request to ostelco API returns 401 - Unauthorized
-  - Implemented but not verified
 - [x] Logout button redirects user to login screen
 - [x] Any action redirecting user to login screen also removes any cached data, like credentials from the app
 - [x] Home screen shows correct balance left